BirukTes/SmokeShow/README.md

 4. Press Play in Unity to see Smoke Show in action - by default the application uses the bundled Busy Beds - Kangaroo Court mp3 file as the source audio.

 # How Smoke Show Works
+While playing, elements in Smoke Show can be swapped/switched by pressing keys on your keyboard.
+All elements are mapped to keyboard keys via [KeyToIndexDictionary](Assets/Scripts/Dictionaries/KeyToIndexDictionary.cs).

 All elements in Smoke Show appear in the Hierarchy view in Unity.

 ![Hierarchy](https://github.com/Vampire-Computer-People/SmokeShowScreenShots/blob/master/hierarchy.png)